-The Company presents basic and diluted income or loss per share data for its common shares, calculated by dividing the income or loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
+The Company presents basic and diluted loss per share data for its common shares, calculated by dividing the income or loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
 Diluted income or loss per share is determined by adjusting the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
-All of the share options and share purchase warrants were anti-dilutive as of August 31, 2016 and May 31, 2016.
+All of the share options were anti-dilutive as of November 30, 2016 and May 31, 2016.